 He is also a member of the Nassau County Bar Association.

-In early 2020, Scott was accepted into the L.L.M. in Elder Law program at the prestigious Stetson University School of Law.
-This rigorous online program is offered only to Elder Law practitioners who have provide legal services in elder law matters in highly specific areas of the law.
+Scott has attained the L.L.M.
+(Master of Laws) in Elder Law from the prestigious Stetson University School of Law.
+This rigorous program is offered only to Elder Law practitioners who have provide legal services in elder law matters in highly specific areas of the law.
 Stetson’s L.L.M.
 Elder Law program faculty comprises many leading attorneys in Elder Law.
-His acceptance into this program is an indication of his dedication to the field of Elder Law and the quality of his practice.

 He is admitted to practice in New York State.